Magisk-Modules-Repo/vold-posix/README.md

 *__Note:__ If your ROM has supported exfat and you still want to use the built-in driver, don't use this module!

+## Instructions
+If you want to format your sdcard, dont do this on the phone. otherwise it will format to FAT32.

 You can report bug [here](https://github.com/noname8964/vold-posix/issues) if occurs issue.

 vold source code can found [here](https://github.com/noname8964/system_vold).